AdobeDocs/target.fr-FR/help/c-integrating-target-with-mac/a4t/a4timplementation.md

 La charge utile peut ensuite être transférée à Analytics via l’API [d’insertion de](https://helpx.adobe.com/analytics/kb/data-insertion-api-post-method-adobe-analytics.html)données.

-Si un paramètre global n’est pas souhaité et qu’une approche plus à la demande est préférable, vous pouvez utiliser la fonction at.js [getOffers()](/help/c-implementing-target/c-implementing-target-for-client-side-web/adobe-target-getoffers-atjs-2.md) pour obtenir ce résultat en transmettant **analyticsLogging: "client_side"**.
-La charge d’analyse est renvoyée pour cet appel uniquement et le serveur principal Target ne transmettra pas la charge utile à Analytics.
-En poursuivant cette approche, chaque requête Target at.js ne renvoie pas la charge utile par défaut, mais uniquement si elle est souhaitée et spécifiée.
+Si un paramètre global n’est pas souhaité et qu’une approche plus à la demande est préférable, vous pouvez utiliser la fonction at.js [getOffers()](/help/c-implementing-target/c-implementing-target-for-client-side-web/adobe-target-getoffers-atjs-2.md) pour obtenir ce résultat en transmettant **analyticsLogging: &quot;client_side&quot;**.
+The analytics payload will be returned for only this call and the [!DNL Target] backend will not forward the payload to [!DNL Analytics].
+By pursuing this approach, every at.js [!DNL Target] request will not return the payload by default, but instead only when desired and specified.

 Par exemple :